jonnonz1/nz-statute-book/acts/public/1992/public-and-community-housing-management-act-1992.md

     (ii) information from specified classes of persons or from persons in specified relationships; and (c) must specify procedures applying to the obtaining of information under section 125.
 (3) The agency may from time to time, in consultation with the Privacy Commissioner, amend the code of conduct, or revoke the code of conduct and issue a new code of conduct.
-(4) Nothing in the code of conduct may derogate from any code of practice issued by the Privacy Commissioner under Part 6 of the Privacy Act 1993 that applies to the information required under section 125, and the agency, in consultation with the Privacy Commissioner, must amend the code of conduct to conform with any such code of practice.
+(4) Nothing in the code of conduct may derogate from any code of practice issued by the Privacy Commissioner under section 32 of the Privacy Act 2020 that applies to the information required under section 125, and the agency, in consultation with the Privacy Commissioner, must amend the code of conduct to conform with any such code of practice.
 This subsection is affected by section 140.
 (5) As soon as practicable after issuing any code of conduct and any amendment to it under this section, the agency must arrange for it to be published on an Internet site that is publicly available at all reasonable times or published in a form that is otherwise accessible to the public.
 (6) The code of conduct that, before the commencement of this section, was issued under Part 5— (a) is, on the commencement of this section, deemed to be issued under this section; and